Three cities, three key midweek derbies

 That, following on from an unconvincing Scottish Cup win against League One strugglers Dumbarton, at least ended a run of six straight defeats.

-Thomas Courts' United too have recovered from six consecutive losses - with a cup win over Kilmarnock and three league points against County - before being denied a battling draw at Celtic Park by a late Liel Abada strike on Saturday.
+Thomas Courts' United have also recovered from six consecutive losses - with a cup win over Kilmarnock and three league points against County - before being denied a battling draw at Celtic Park by a late Liel Abada strike on Saturday.

-They will stroll across Tannadice Street to Dens Park with heads held higher looking to protect a four-game unbeaten run in Dundee derbies and go some way to paying back their rivals for that painful relegation loss eight years ago.
+They will stroll across Tannadice Street to Dens Park with heads held higher, looking to protect a four-game unbeaten run in Dundee derbies and go some way to paying back their rivals for that painful relegation loss eight years ago.

 Hearts to complete shift in power?

-The balance of power has shifted most in Edinburgh, where newly-promoted Hearts have usurped a Hibs side who finished last season on a high of third place and European qualification under Jack Ross.
+The balance of power has shifted most in Edinburgh, where newly promoted Hearts have usurped a Hibs side who finished last season on a high of third place and European qualification under Jack Ross.

 So much so that the Easter Road side head into the second Edinburgh derby of the season under a different manager than when they drew 0-0 at Tynecastle in September.